barsukov/system-design-chat-poc/README.md

 To install the application, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/chat-app.git`
+1. Clone the repository: `git clone https://github.com/yourusername/system-design-chat-poc.git`
-2. Navigate to the project directory: `cd chat-app`
+2. Navigate to the project directory: `cd system-design-chat-poc.git`
 3. Install the dependencies: `npm install`
 4. Start the application: `npm start`